Coconut macaroons are easy to make from scratch. This recipe makes a soft, chewy cookie packed with coconut flavor!

 coconut macaroons and shredded coconut in a small bowl

 Coconut is one of those ingredients that you either love or hate.
 I happen to love coconut, after all Samoas are my favorite Girl Scout cookie.
-Today I made macaroons (not to be confused with macarons) for the first time and let’s just say it was a success.
+Today I made macaroons (not to be confused with macarons) and let’s just say it was a success.
+They turned out chewy, golden and perfectly crisp on the outside.

 coconut macaroon ingredients in bowls labeled with text